Fishing in Oberon

 Lake Oberon is open to anglers all year round, but the streams are subject to Freshwater Fishing Regulations.

 The season for stream fishing opens at the start of October long weekend and closed at the end of the June long weekend.
 All anglers must have a Freshwater Fishing Licence.

 Exemptions apply to aboriginals, aged pensioners and anglers under 12 years of age, as well as private farm dams of 2 hectares or less.

-Freshwater Fishing Licences can be bout in Oberon at the following places – the RSL, Shell service station, Arrows Newsagency and the Royal Hotel.
+Freshwater Fishing Licences can be purchased in Oberon at the RSL, Shell Service Station, Arrows Newsagency and the Royal Hotel.

 Lake Oberon is ideal for canoes, kayaks and small fishing or sailing dinghies which are electric powered.
 As Lake Oberon sits 1068m above sea level, it is classed as alpine waters and life jackets must be worn at all times.
 A speed limit of four knots applies to all areas.

 For more information, talk to the staff at the Visitor Information Centre.

 There are a number of access points around the lake, including the recently upgraded area called The Reef, where there is vehicle and trailer boat access to the water’s edge and an adjacent car parking area.
 It makes it very easy to pull up and launch a kayak.
 Other fishing spots include Kelly’s Bay and the Oberon Dam Picnic area.